American Century Championship: 2000s

 On Friday, July 13, 2007, in Round One of the 18th annual American Century Championship, Tolliver scored 26 points, with former ice hockey goaltender Grant Fuhr and Green Bay Packers wide receiver Sterling Sharpe both trailing the leader by one point each.
 On Saturday, July 14, in Round Two, Rhoden lead after two rounds with 51 points, followed by Fuhr with 48 points and Chandler and Rypien with 47 points each.
 On Sunday, July 15, in Round Three, Chandler fired a five under par of 67 scoring 31 points in the final round and 78 total points over the three day tournament in 213 strokes to capture the ACC title.
 Chandler set the single day and tournament records for overall points accumulated with his final round play.
 These records have since been broken.
 Although Rhoden and Fuhr finished the tournament with fewer strokes than Tolliver, with 210 and 212, respectively, they ended up scoring 73 and 70 points, respectively, to finish in second and third place.

 On Friday, July 11, 2008, in Round One of the 19th annual American Century Championship, Jeremy Roenick scored 26 points, with Brett Hull trailing the leader by one point and Rhoden, Dallas Cowboys quarterback Tony Romo, Larouche, and Rypien all scoring 23 points each.
 On Saturday, July 12, in Round Two, Rhoden lead after two rounds with 45 points, followed by Romo with 43 points and Larouche with 41 points.
 On Sunday, July 13, in Round Three, Quinn scored 28 points and Rhoden scored 23 points.
 Although Quinn scored more in the final round, Rhoden edged out Quinn to secure his seventh ACC title by one point in the tournament.
 Fuhr and Romo finished tied for third place with 64 points each.
 Rhoden's steady play this weekend is why he has won more Celebrity Championships than anyone else.

 On Friday, July 17, 2009, in Round One of the 20th annual American Century Championship, Romo scored 27 points, with Fuhr trailing Romo by three points and Dilfer one point back of Fuhr.
-On Saturday, July 18, in Round Two, Fuhr lead after two rounds with 56 points, followed by Romo and Quinn with 49 points each.
+On Saturday, July 18, in Round Two, Fuhr and Rhoden co-lead after two rounds with 56 points, followed by Romo and Quinn with 49 points each.
 On Sunday, July 19, in Round Three, with a total score of 74 points, Rhoden won his eighth ACC, even though he posted a two over par round with four bogies and only two birdies for the day.
 This is the first time Rhoden has won this tournament in consecutive years, making him the second celebrity to accomplish this feat.
 Romo finished three points back for second place and Tolliver and Quinn both finished one point behind Romo to tie for third place.